 How do I lodge an application to have my petrol station licensed?

 Licence applications are now open and can be made online.

 - for Bodies Corporate, an ASIC Company Extract is required as part of the application

 - including Certificate(s) of Title details (eg CT-5123/456) where available, will assist in correctly identifying the premises.

 Do I need to pay any fees?

-All licence holders will be required to pay an annual licence fee based on their volume of turnover for each facility during the previous financial year.
-For 2019-20, the fees will be:
+All licence-holders will be required to pay the annual licence fee based on their volume of turnover for each facility.
+For this year the fees will be: